- People living with dissociative identity disorder (DID) experience two or more separate personality states called ‘alters’.

-- The majority of people with DID have experienced severe trauma in childhood, and dissociate as a way of coping with a situation that is too violent or traumatic for their conscious self to handle.
+- The majority of people with DID have been through severe trauma in childhood, and dissociate as a way of coping with a situation that is too violent or traumatic for their conscious self to handle.

-- The person experiences two or more distinct identities or personality states, each with its own way of thinking and relating.
-Some cultures see these states as the experience of being possessed.
+- Two or more distinct identities or personality states, each with its own way of thinking and relating.

-- The person experiences amnesia and gaps in the recall of everyday events, personal information or traumatic events.
+- Amnesia and gaps in the recall of everyday events, personal information or traumatic events.

-- The person must be distressed by the disorder or have trouble functioning in their life as a result of the disorder.
+- The person must be distressed or have trouble in important parts of their life because of the disorder.

-- The disturbance is not part of normal cultural or religious practice.
-For example, a child with an imaginary friend is not indicative of mental illness.
+- The experiences are not part of normal cultural or religious practice, or part of childhood imaginary play.
+For example, a child having an imaginary friend does not mean they have a mental health issue.

-- The symptoms are not due to substance abuse or other medical conditions such as epileptic seizures.
+- The symptoms are not because of substance abuse or other medical conditions such as epileptic seizures.

-People with DID also commonly suffer from symptoms of PTSD and trauma, like:
+People with DID also commonly have symptoms of PTSD and other mental health issues, like: